wdporter/i-am-that-vuepress/66-all-search-for-happiness-is-misery/readme.md

 **M:**&ensp;Nothing can make you happier than you are.
 All search for happiness is misery and leads to more misery.
 The only happiness worth the name is the natural happiness of conscious beïng.

-**Q:**&ensp;Don’t I need a lot of experience before I can reach such a high level of awareness?
+**Q:**&ensp;Don’t I need a lot of experiënce before I can reach such a high level of awareness?

-**M:**&ensp;Experience leaves only memories behind and adds to the burden which is heavy enough.
-You need no more experiences.
+**M:**&ensp;Experiënce leaves only memories behind and adds to the burden which is heavy enough.
+You need no more experiënces.
 The past ones are sufficient.
 And if you feel you need more, look into the hearts of people around you.
-You will find a variety of experiences which you would not be able to go through in a thousand years.
+You will find a variety of experiënces which you would not be able to go through in a thousand years.
 Learn from the sorrows of others and save yourself your own.
-It is not experience that you need, but the freedom from all experience.
-Don’t be greedy for experience; you need none.
+It is not experiënce that you need, but the freedom from all experiënce.
+Don’t be greedy for experiënce; you need none.

-**Q:**&ensp;Don’t you pass through experiences yourself?
+**Q:**&ensp;Don’t you pass through experiënces yourself?

 **M:**&ensp;Things happen around me, but I take no part in them.
-An event becomes an experience only when I am emotionally involved.
+An event becomes an experiënce only when I am emotionally involved.
 I am in a state which is complete, which seeks not to improve on itself.
-Of what use is experience to me?
+Of what use is experiënce to me?

 **Q:**&ensp;One needs knowledge, education.